mbizana/mbizana.github.io/drafts/2022-10-27-making-too-many-jumps.md

 I have rolled back to the point where the software is working and the tests are green.
 There is however a bug that I have identified

 What this process has shown is that I need to get back to doing daily code tdd katas.
 I have let my skills and critical thinking around this lapse and it's time to get back on that horse.

+This whole exercise has highlighted the importance of deliberate practice/intentional practice frequently, especially when you're projects that don't value TDD.